DraftCall

 17 GP4 GP

-Jonathan Taylor vs Malik Nabers: Who Should You Start?
+Jonathan Taylor vs Malik Nabers: The Full Breakdown

 Comparing Jonathan Taylor (RB, Indianapolis Colts) against Malik Nabers (WR, New York Giants) means weighing two different roles in your fantasy lineup.
 Jonathan Taylor averaged 20.0 PPG in 2025 over 17 games, while Malik Nabers posted 12.0 PPG across 4 games.